walterrowe/magick-frames/README.md

 - apply a two-row text-based label or image-based logo to the image
 - place the text label or logo either inside or below the image
 - specify which inside edge or corner to place the text or logo image
+- specify the color of the background to use for the output file
+- specify the color of the text-based label text for the output file
-- set a default logo watermark file and label text inside the script
+- set a default logo file and two-row label text inside the script
 - specify an alternate logo watermark file on the command line

 # What Is Magick Frames